-- G.F.
-Pursuant to Government Code Section 31534, after reviewing the Hearing Officer's Proposed Findings of Fact and Recommended Decision and any related objections/requests for clarification, the Board may: - Approve and adopt the Proposed Findings of Fact and Recommended Decision of the Hearing Officer; or - Require a transcript or summary of all testimony, plus all other evidence received by the Hearing Officer; and upon receipt thereof, take such action as the Board in its opinion is indicated by such evidence; or - Refer the matter back with or without instructions to the Hearing Officer for further proceedings; or - Set the matter for hearing before itself. -At such hearing, the Board will hear and decide the matter. - H. The Hearing Officer's Proposed Findings of Fact and Recommended Decision (and responses to-objections/requests for clarification) will be sufficient to satisfy the requirements of Government Code Section 31534(b) and Rule 16.F.2, above. - G. In any case where the Board decides to act under Rule 1615.F.2 or 1615.F.4, above, the Board may approve and adopt the Proposed Findings of Fact and Recommended Decision of the Hearing Officer or prepare its own Findings of Fact and Decision, either itself or through direction to Staff with its approval. - H. Upon action by the Board, the decision will be final for all purposes.
-There will be no requirement for a further written decision from the Board or opportunity for the Board to reconsider its decision.
-In any case where the Board decides to act under Rule 15.F.3. the Clerk will notify the Hearing Officer of the Board's action no more than five (5) days from the Board meeting.
-The
+- F. Pursuant to Government Code Section 31534, after reviewing the Hearing Officer's Proposed Findings of Fact and Recommended Decision and any related objections/requests for clarification, the Board may: - 1.
+Approve and adopt the Proposed Findings of Fact and Recommended Decision of the Hearing Officer; or - Require a transcript or summary of all testimony, plus all other evidence received by the Hearing Officer; and upon receipt thereof, take such action as the Board in its opinion is indicated by such evidence; or - 3.
+Refer the matter back with or without instructions to the Hearing Officer for further proceedings; or - 4.
+Set the matter for hearing before itself.
+At such hearing, the Board will hear and decide the matter. - G. The Hearing Officer's Proposed Findings of Fact and Recommended Decision (and responses to objections/requests for clarification) will be sufficient to satisfy the requirements of Government Code Section 31534(b) and Rule 16.F.2, above. - H. In any case where the Board decides under Rule 16.F.2 or 16.F.4, above, the Board may approve and adopt the Proposed Findings of Fact and Recommended Decision of the Hearing Officer or prepare its own Findings of Fact and Decision, either itself or through direction to Staff with its approval.